 In this condition, a vacuum can be drawn on the housing, but drops rapidly reaching zero within a few minutes.
-This indicates the o-rings are attempting to seal, but one or more are compromised by damage, foreign matter or poor mating of components.
-Finding this type of leak will require a little more investigation, but it should also be evident once identified.
+This indicates the o-rings are compromised by damage, foreign matter or poor mating of components.
+Finding this type of leak will require a little more investigation but it should also be evident once identified.